al1img/PixelPilot_rk/README.md

 It uses `mavlink` decoder to read Mavlink telemetry from telemetry UDP (if enabled), see `mavlink.c` It uses `cairo` library to draw OSD elements (if enabled), see `osd.c`.
 It uses `lvgl`to draw the gsmenu.
+It used `librga` to blend and scale OSD with main stream.
 It writes non-decoded MPEG stream to file as DVR (if enabled) using `minimp4.h` library.

 Pixelpilot starts several threads: